foerstj/sumcol/README.md

 Stats are based on numbers of similar original summoning spells.
 See below for details on balancing.\
 For stationary summons, gold value, duration & mana cost are much lower.\
 For miniboss summons, scrolls are used; gold value is much lower, duration & life is much higher.\
+Required level is a few levels higher than the level where players typically first encounter the creature.\
 All spells are Nature Magic because they deserve more love!

 ## Installation